ngxs/store/README.md

 })
 ```

-when we include the module in the import, you can pass root stores
+When you include the module in the import, you can pass root stores along with options.
-along with options.
-If you are lazy loading, you can use the `forFeature`
-option with the same arguments.
+If you are lazy loading, you can use the `forFeature` option with the same arguments.

 ## Concepts
 ### Events